microsoft/windows-ai-studio-templates/model_lab_configs/docs/topics/QuickStart.md

     - **Quantization Dataset**: calibration dataset used for quantization.
         ##### Notice:
         **Hugging Face Compliance Alerts**:
         - During the quantization, we need the calibration datasets.
 You may be prompted to accept license terms before proceeding.
+If you missed the notification, the running process will be paused, waiting for your input.
+Please make sure notifications are enabled and that you accept the required licenses.

             ![disclaimer](./Images/run_disclaimer.png)